apache/incubator-resilientdb/README.md

 To get started with the ResDB Smart Contracts CLI:

 1. Clone the repository.
-2. Install the dependencies with `npm install`.
+2. Install the dependencies with `sudo npm install -g`.
 3. Run the CLI with `smart-contracts-cli <command> <options>`.
 4. Follow the prompts to set up your `ResDB_Home` path.